whiter6666/CVE/Tenda_AC10/formWifiBasicSet.md

 ![](16.png)

-get value from security ,and if all parameters are not seted, get into else
+get value from security ,and if all parameters are not set, get into else

 ![](17.png)